Nllii/Hermes/README.md

-# Hermes
+# Hermes PWNED THE PAY WALL!

 Hermes is a program that reads the news headlines and articles from http://bloomberg.com.